System integration and design

 • recyclate quality in the Netherlands.

-This platform will allow various users to share and obtain information, with special attention to designers.
+This platform will allow different users to share and obtain information.

 Applicable models